What is NOPAT?

 - $210m * (1 – 35%) = $137m

 Note that despite the fact that Company B benefited from the interest tax shield, the value for both companies is equivalent.

 In the second approach, we’ll be starting from net income.

 We need to work our way from net income to EBIT, before repeating the same process as the first approach.

 - Company A EBIT = $137m Net Income + $0m Interest Expense + $74m Taxes = $210m

 - Company B EBIT = $72m Net Income + $100m Interest Expense + $39m Taxes = $210m

-So for both companies, EBIT comes out to $210, and to calculate the NOPAT we do the following:
+So for both companies, EBIT comes out to $210m, and the subsequent step is the following:

-To reiterate from earlier, NOPAT is a metric that ignores the impact of debt financing – more specifically, the interest tax shield is removed.
+To reiterate from earlier, the impact of debt financing is ignored – more specifically, the interest tax shield is removed.

-In closing, we can confirm that under both methods, the NOPAT comes out to $137m – which clearly shows the capital-structure neutrality of the NOPAT metric.
+In closing, we can confirm that under both methods, the NOPAT comes out to $137m – which shows the capital-structure neutrality of the metric.